Modern Day Romance: Is Technology Ruining your Relationship?

 Technology isn't all bad.
 In fact, research has shown that when couples use technology together while engaging and interacting, it is associated with positive perceptions of the relationship.
 This makes sense in light of attachment theory and what we know about our desire for connectedness- when we do things together as a couple, we feel close and secure.
 So, sit down and play a video game or watch some funny videos together!

-If you are feeling disconnected from your partner and looking to repair your relationship, contact me today to book your free 15-minute consultation to discover how couples counselling can help.
+If you are feeling disconnected from your partner and looking to repair your relationship, or you are having trouble setting boundaries with your partner, contact us today to book your free 15-minute consultation to discover how couples counselling can help.

 Coyne, S. M. (2020, May 21).
 Media and Technoference in Romantic Relationships.
 Retrieved from https://www.psychologytoday.com/ca/blog/the-right-media-mindset/202005/media-and-technoference-in-romantic-relationships